-Are you confused about your Australian residency status for tax purposes?
+Are you confused about your Australian residency status?

 Whether or not you’re ‘Australian’ depends on a lot more than where you’re from or whether you feel like an Aussie.

 The Australian government doesn’t care about any of that.

 In fact, it has strict rules for who can and who cannot claim Australian residency.
 So make sure you have it straight before you file your taxes.